 Irritant gas exposures predominantly affect the airways, causing tracheitis, bronchitis, and bronchiolitis.

-Complications of acute exposure may include ARDS, bacterial infections, and bronchiolitis obliterans (sometimes leading to pulmonary fibrosis).
+Complications of acute exposure may include acute respiratory distress syndrome, bacterial infections, and bronchiolitis obliterans (sometimes leading to pulmonary fibrosis).

 Diagnosis of acute exposure is usually obvious by history, but do pulse oximetry, chest x-ray, spirometry, and lung volume assessment.

-Treat acute exposure supportively and observe patients for 24 h.
+Treat acute exposure supportively and observe patients for 24 hours.